 - If a student does not attend class before Sep.
 6th (census date), they will be dropped from the class.
 This can negatively impact the student's ability to receive financial aid in the future. - If a student chooses to drop the class before Sep.
 6th, they may do so, and the course will not appear on their transcript at all.
 Before making this choice, the student should speak with me to address their concerns.
 If I can provide the resources, advice, and/or encouragement needed for the student to successfully complete the class, I will be happy to do so.
 If after speaking with me, the student still wishes to drop the course, they should first check with their advisor and with the Office of Financial Aid to ensure they understand how dropping a class might affect their timeline to graduation and their ability to receive financial aid/scholarships in the future. - If a student chooses to withdraw from the class between Sep.
 6th (census date) and Oct.
-23rd (the 60% point in the semester), they may do so, and the grade on their transcript will be a W. Again, the student should consult with me, their advisor, and the Financial Aid Office to ensure they are making a fully informed decision. - Please note: Students are limited to 6 withdrawals throughout their undergraduate education at all Texas public colleges and universities (combined total). - If a student is absent from 8 class meetings before Oct.
-23rd, the instructor may withdraw them from the class, and the grade on their transcript will be a W. - If a student reaches 8 absences after Oct.
-23rd, they may receive an F for the course. - Attendance will be taken at the start of class.
-Students who arrive up to 20 minutes late will be counted tardy.
-After 20 minutes, the student will be counted absent.
-Three tardies will equal one absence.
-If a student is tardy, it is their responsibility to speak with me after class to ensure they are marked "tardy" and not "absent."
+23rd (the 60% point in the semester), they may do so, and the grade on their transcript will be a W. Again, the student should consult with me, their advisor, and the Financial Aid Office to ensure they are making a fully informed decision. - Please note: Students are limited to 6 withdrawals throughout their undergraduate education at all Texas public colleges and universities (combined total). - Attendance will be taken weekly.
+Students must submit at least one quiz, test, or discussion video per week to receive credit for attendance.
+Simply logging in and/or clicking through a study plan will not be counted as "attending." - The 5th time a student fails to submit work for the week, the instructor may withdraw them from the class.
+If this happens prior to Oct.
+23rd, the grade on the student's transcript will be a W. - If a student reaches 5 absences after Oct.
+23rd, they may receive an F for the course.
+Course Grading Information: